andreanisme/Socioparilla/README.md

 ---

-## CSS-isme grid system
+## Socioparilla grid system

 The grid system works a little differently than other grids you may have used in the past.
 That’s not always a bad thing, but as I always, use what is most appropriate for each project.
-CSS-isme works best for simple grids layouts that require fine grain control at multiple breakpoints.
+Socioparilla works best for simple grids layouts that require fine grain control at multiple breakpoints.

 If you need an un-equal grid, multiple layer nesting or something more complex, then perhaps it’s not for you.

-CSS-isme has one main goal:
+Socioparilla has one main goal:

 To allow for scalability and user-additions, that can be undertaken in an iterative manner.

 ### How it works

-CSS-isme works by combining box-sizing:border-box and padding to space elements, and percentages to define column widths.
+Socioparilla works by combining box-sizing:border-box and padding to space elements, and percentages to define column widths.
 As box-sizing:border-box considers padding as part of the box model, and not additional to it, I can use easy mathematics to generate our grid columns.

-In short CSS-isme can do two things.
+In short Socioparilla can do two things.
 + Provide percentage with columns with no gutters, based on the amount of columns.
 You can then use internal padding to space elements apart.
 + Provide percentage with columns with gutters by adding an additional, consistent gutter padding and dragging a whole row negatively by the same consistent gutter padding.